DragonSenses/visionize/architectural-decision-log.md

    - `{provided.placeholder}`: This renders the placeholder element within the `<ol>` during drag-and-drop operations.

 Overall, the `provided` object ensures smooth integration with the drag-and-drop system, allowing you to customize the behavior of the droppable area.
 It's a crucial part of creating interactive and responsive UIs for reordering items.

+### Drag-and-drop testing

+At this point, the drag and drop functionality of the UI is somewhat working.

+We can:
+- Drag a List to a different spot (change its order)

+However, due to the absence of an implemented `onDragEnd` function in `ListContainer`, no visual changes occur in the UI after completing the drag operation.

+- Another problem is that individual cards cannot be dragged independently; instead, the entire list moves when dragging.

+Let's also add a few more tests such as
+- Add a new card
+- Add a new list
+- Do server actions create a resource in the database?
+- Does edit mode work in various components?
+- Does dragging hinder previous operations?